 Unmanned Aerial Vehicles as a Tool for Monitoring and Evaluating Natural Channel Designs

-2. To share GEO Morphix’s experience in using UAVs for monitoring/surveying purposes, identifying noted challenges and limitations.
+2. To share GEO Morphix’s experience in using UAVs for monitoring/surveying purposes, identifying notable challenges and limitations

 ABOUT THE PRESENTER

-Bryce Molder earned a M.Sc. degree in Geography and B.Sc. degree in Earth Surface Science from the University of Guelph, Ontario.
-Bryce is the UAV Operations Manager at GEO Morphix Ltd. and uses UAV’s to help implement and monitor natural channel designs throughout Ontario.
+Bryce Molder is the UAV operations manager at GEO Morphix Ltd. He uses UAVs to help implement and monitor natural channel designs throughout Ontario.,

-As part of GEO Morphix’s restoration design team he also is involved from concept to implementation of habitat restoration and erosion mitigation projects.
+As part of GEO Morphix’s restoration design team he is also involved, from concept to implementation, in habitat restoration and erosion mitigation projects.